-In general, the Gospel or 'good news' is a message revealing why God created mankind back in the Garden of Eden.
-Man's destiny, if he is willing to accept it, is to live forever and have a relationship with God as a member of his family, with the same perfect, sinless character as He possesses.
-The means of accomplishing this awesome goal is through the life, ministry, death and resurrection of Jesus, who is mankind's one and only Savior and the ONLY means by which humans can have a close relationship with the Father.
+In general, the Gospel or 'good news' is a message revealing why God created mankind.
+Man's wonderful destiny, if he is willing to accept it, is to live forever and have a relationship with God as a member of his family, with the same perfect, sinless character as He possesses.

-The Gospel contains not only information ABOUT Jesus but also concerns the great and wonderful message he brought regarding the coming Kingdom of God on earth.
-It includes a call to repent of sin, to accept Christ's sacrifice for the forgiveness of those sins, to go under the waters of baptism and receive God's Spirit, and to live a life of obedience to God's laws, ways and will.
+The Great Commission includes a call to repent of sin, to accept Christ's sacrifice for the forgiveness of those sins, to go under the waters of baptism and receive God's Spirit, and to live a life of obedience to God's laws, ways and will.

 What is the Great Commission?
-It is the work Jesus gave not only to his twelve personally chosen disciples but to the entire church he was building upon HIMSELF (Matthew 16:18).
-The New Testament is full of examples of individual church members and groups of believers seeking to fulfill Jesus' instructions to take the gospel message to the world and spiritually feed the flock of God.
-Even as the early Church made a great effort to spread the good news of God's Kingdom far and wide, modern Christians are under the same obligation to preach and teach the word to the ends of the earth.
+It is the work Jesus gave not only to his twelve personally chosen disciples but to the entire church he was building upon himself (Matthew 16:18).
+It is the charge to take his words, and the entirety of what Scripture teaches, to the ends of the earth.